microsoft/mu_plus/DfciPkg/Docs/PlatformIntegration/PlatformIntegrationOverview.md

 ## DFCI Platform provided libraries

-The following libraries have to be provided by the platfrom:
+The following libraries have to be provided by the platform:

 | Library | Documentation | Function |
 | ----- | -----| ----- |